lambdaclass/concrete/ROADMAP.md

      that mirror, never on the shared `Expr`, and never spans, traversal positions, or structural hashes (all silent-desync channels);
    - carry source span/origin/desugaring provenance separately from identity;
-   - define a `Std.HashMap`-backed fact ledger, not an assoc list; the ledger is on a hot compiler path and must not repeat the bug-027 O(n²) pattern;
+   - define a `Std.HashMap`-backed `CompilerDB` fact table, not an assoc list; the DB is on a hot compiler path and must not repeat the bug-027 O(n²) pattern;
    - generalize the key space beyond `ExprId`: a source fact attaches to more than expressions (a pass-agreement edge endpoint is a PARAMETER, not an